 A big part of the retirement planning process is figuring out the cost of living of different retirement destinations so your savings will go further.
 In that regard, Peru is a great choice, as it is one of the least expensive countries to retire in.

 In Peru, you could live comfortably for $1,500 a month near major city centers, according to International Living.
 And that’s at the high end.
-You could pay $300 a month for a small house out in Pisac or buy a condo in Lima for $100,000.
+You could pay $300 a month for a small house out in Pisac or buy a new waterfront condo in Lima for $100,000.

 Food costs are about half of what you’d expect to pay in the United States — sometimes more, depending on where you moved from.
 You can shop the local markets to pay less for food.
 If you’re looking for something that reminds you of home, there are larger grocers available, but you’ll end up paying more.

 Retire in Peru: The Visas

 Retirement can take many forms.
 In the States, you might be a snowbird, where you live in warmer climates during the winter.
 Peru has a similar option with a Tourist Visa.
 This type of visa will let you stay in Peru for up to half the year – 183 days, to be exact.

 There is also the Rentista visa, which requires you to be in the country at least six months out of the year, so you’d need to spend the majority of your time here for this one.
 This type of visa also requires that you don’t work and have a pension or passive income (including Social Security) that brings in at least $1,000 a month.